Once a Thief (1965 film): Production

 The story was based on the personal experiences of screenwriter Zekial Marko; he had written the novel The Big Grab, which was adapted into Any Number Can Win, a big hit for Delon.
 Once a Thief was based on Marko's novel Scratch a Thief and this was his first screenplay.
 Marko had a small role in the film and spent time in jail on criminal charges during the shoot.

 Critical reception

 A. H. Weiler of The New York Times wrote that the film was not as good as similar genre pictures, but praised the accuracy of its gangster dialogue:

 The melodrama may be tough, laconic and filled with a sense of doom, but it is hardly an innovation or an improvement on the gangster-with-a-heart-of-gold fare that has preceded it.....
 [The screenwriter] provided a generally terse, hard-bitten script whose language sounds like that used by the gunmen, narcotics addicts and hipsters of San Francisco's lower depths.

+The Chicago Tribune thought the film "routine": "This is a grim and gory crime melodrama.
+If my count is correct there are five murders and one near miss....Alain Delon seemed miscast as Eddie, a smoldering sort of character with a bad temper.
+Ann-Margret, as his wife, is in tears or having hysterics for most of the footage.
+She has good reasons for such emotions, but it does get tiresome.
+A routine crime story, it hardly seemed worth the talents of Ralph Nelson."

-Filmink argued "It was not a bad movie and at least had aspirations to quality, but it just... couldn’t quite live up to its ambition."
+In 2021, Filmink argued "It was not a bad movie and at least had aspirations to quality, but it just... couldn’t quite live up to its ambition."

 The film was not a success at the box office.